Configure SendGrid as External SMTP Email Provider

 Activate the Use my own email provider toggle.

 Click the SendGrid logo.

-Provide a From email address, enter the SendGrid API Key you previously copied.
+Type a From email address, paste the SendGrid API Key you copied, and click Save.

 You can now send a test email using the Send Test Email button.
 If you have configured everything correctly, you will receive a confirmation email.
 If you do not receive an email after a few minutes, please check your Auth0 logs for any failures.